Predators beat Blackhawks 4-1 to complete sweep (Apr 20, 2017) | FOX Sports

 Predators beat Blackhawks 4-1 to complete sweep (Apr 20, 2017)

 NASHVILLE, Tenn.
+(AP) Pekka Rinne stopped almost every shot he faced.
+Nashville’s top line was outstanding, and Roman Josi and P.K.
+Subban keyed a solid defensive performance.

+The Predators were relentless, all the way to the very end.
+Way too much for the slumping Chicago Blackhawks.

-(AP) Roman Josi scored twice, Pekka Rinne had 30 saves and the Nashville Predators beat the Chicago Blackhawks 4-1 on Thursday night to complete a surprising sweep of the Western Conference’s top seed.
+Roman Josi scored twice, Rinne had 30 saves and Nashville beat Chicago 4-1 on Thursday night to complete a surprising sweep of the Western Conference’s top seed.

+”It’s definitely a great feeling,” Josi said. ”I thought we played a great series.
+That’s a great team over there.
+We’ve got a lot of respect for them.
+They’ve got some world-class players and I thought we played really well in all those four games.”

 Colton Sissons also scored and Viktor Arvidsson added an empty-net goal as Nashville completed the franchise’s first playoff sweep.
-Led by Rinne and a terrific defensive performance by their lines and defensive pairings, the Predators limited the high-scoring Blackhawks to just three goals in 13 periods.
+Led by Rinne’s shutouts in the first two games, the Predators limited the high-scoring Blackhawks to just three goals in 13 periods.

 Nashville will face the winner of the St. Louis-Minnesota series in the second round.
 The Blues have a 3-1 lead heading into Game 5 on Saturday in Minnesota.